MUICT-SERU/icsme20-teddy-tooldemo/README.md

 https://github.com/MUICT-SERU/icsme20-teddy-tooldemo/blob/master/flask.html

 ## More Details
-The full detail of the project is in this GitHub repository: https://github.com/MUICT-SERU/SP2019-08-TEDDY
+The full detail of the project is in this [GitHub repository](https://github.com/MUICT-SERU/SP2019-08-TEDDY)